 Students who are retaking all or part of the exams need to submit only the application form to the Comprehensive Examination Coordinator.
 Students retake the exam on the regularly scheduled day and time for the spring or fall Comprehensive Exams, and retakes should occur within one year.
 (Exceptions to these procedures must be approved by the DCT.)
-Clinical-community students who do not receive a passing grade in

-PSY-585 by July 1 (i.e., summer between third and fourth year) and/or do not receive a passing grade on the fieldwork paper option will be required to take the community area exam.
+Clinical-community students who do not receive a passing grade in PSY-585 by July 1 (i.e., summer between third and fourth year) and/or do not receive a passing grade on the fieldwork paper option will be required to take the community area exam.
 A student is allowed one retake of the general and one retake of the emphasis-area exam.
-A second failure is likely to lead to dismissal from the program.
+If a second failure occurs, as soon as possible, the DCT and advisor will jointly meet with the student to discuss whether a remediation plan is possible or if the students will be dismissed from the program.